-An area of professional development that links to personal, professional, school, and divisional goals.
+An area of professional development that links to personal professional, school, and divisional goals.

-- 1. Professional growth, with a formalized plan, will occur every year subsequent to the first year. - 2.
-The teacher and the Principal will collaborate concerning the teacher's professional growth plan.
-Growth plans must be connected to personal professional, school and divisional goals. - The teacher is then responsible for identifying goals, developing strategies to achieve these goals, and selecting the kind of data to be gathered to indicate success of goal achievement.
-The teacher will complete the "Professional Growth Plan" template (Appendix J) which will be signed by the teacher and Principal.
-A sample is provided in Appendix K. - 4.
-Both teachers and Principal will keep a copy of the plan.
+- 1. Every year subsequent to their first year, all teachers will complete 2.C.310 C: Professional Growth Plan. - 2.
+The teacher and the Principal will collaborate on the plan.
+Plans must be connected to personal professional, school and divisional goals. - 3.
+The teacher is responsible for identifying goals, developing strategies to achieve these goals, and selecting the kind of data to be gathered to indicate success of goal. - 4.
+Both teacher and Principal must sign the plan and keep a copy.
 It is recognized that if changes in the plan occur during the year, then such changes must be mutually agreed upon. - 5.
 Teachers will meet with Principal at mid year to discuss progress. - 6.
-A "Reflective Summary" shall be completed by the teacher by May 31.
+A 2.C.310 B: PGP Reflective Summary shall be completed by the teacher by May 30th.
 This will be discussed with the Principal, signed by the teacher and Principal and placed in the teacher's personnel file.